Published on: 18/04/2018

-Just under a month ago, on Friday 16th March, the Asutifi North Ahonidie Mpontuo (ANAM) - or Clean Asutifi North Initiative - was launched during a colourful ceremony in the district's function hall.
+On Friday 16th March, the Asutifi North Ahonidie Mpontuo (ANAM) - or Clean Asutifi North Initiative - was launched during a colourful ceremony in the district's function hall.
 Most of the April 2018 issue of our newsletter Amplify is dedicated to ANAM.
 Asutifi North is IRC's principal partner district in Ghana, as it is for the Conrad N. Hilton Foundation’s Safe Water Strategy.
 ANAM is the district led programme to deliver resilient WASH systems and universal access to WASH services by 2030.

 We think the launch of ANAM marks a milestone and inflection point in our work on strengthening WASH systems.
 This blog examines why.

 The first thing to say is that ANAM represents an evolution of previous work.
 Work like IRC’s Triple-S initiative, Safe Water Network’s small water enterprise model, and World Vision’s years of deep experience bringing water (and sanitation) to the rural poor.
 Asutifi North was chosen after a rigorous search process and is amongst Ghana’s best governed and performing districts.

 ANAM is underpinned by a strong and diverse partnership, a prerequisite for effective collective action.
 The participants at the event included representatives of national, regional and local government among them four paramount chiefs; the Regional Minister; the Asutifi North MP; and the District chief executive, coordinating director and planner.
 Alongside this local leadership were representatives of local civil society and external partners including IRC, the Hilton Foundation, the Aquaya Institute, World Vision and Safe Water Network.
 All of these actors are committed to working together to achieve the common vision of universal access to WASH services by 2030.